 Ceremony and prayer can be healing.
 It is respectful to ask a Grandparent to open and close a meeting, workshop, event or ceremony with a prayer.

 Smudging changes the energy of a space and most often takes place at the beginning of a gathering, creating a culturally safe space.
 Using Smudge for medicinal purposes and spiritual ceremonies is a frequent practice that involves prayer to invite the Creator into spaces for further guidance into the discussion and work for the people involved/impacted.
-The smoke from burning sacred medicines like sweetgrass, cedar, sage, tobacco or fungi in small amounts has cleansing and healing powers and carries people’s prayers to the Creator.
+The smoke from burning sacred medicines like sweetgrass, cedar, sage, tobacco, or fungi in small amounts has cleansing and healing powers and carries people’s prayers to the Creator.

 Pipe Ceremony

 The Pipe is very sacred to First Nations people.
-In the past, a Pipe Ceremony was used to open negotiations between different Nations where participants would be truthful, respectful and abide by the decisions and agreements that were made during the meeting time (to seal a Covenant or Treaty).
+In the past, a Pipe Ceremony was used to open negotiations between different Nations where participants would be truthful, respectful, and abide by the decisions and agreements that were made during the meeting time (to seal a Covenant or Treaty).
 Pipe Ceremonies continue in the same way today, where two parties agree to make a commitment to work together in a good way.
 Tobacco that has been blessed through prayer is normally used for the ceremony.
-Men, women, and children may be asked to enter and join the Circle for a Pipe Ceremony in a specific way.
+Men, women, and children may be asked to enter and join the circle for a Pipe Ceremony in a specific way.
 In a Pipe Ceremony, the Pipe is passed to participants in the circle for them to either smoke or touch it.

 POW WOW AND ROUND DANCE